Frank Vatrano Game Preview: Ducks vs. Avalanche

 Vatrano Stats vs. the Avalanche

-- The Avalanche have given up 63 goals in total (2.9 per game), the 10th-fewest allowed in the league.
+- On the defensive side, the Avalanche are giving up 70 total goals (2.9 per game) which ranks 14th in the league.

 |2023-2024 Season